dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Features.md

 Meaning based statecharts - much fuzzier - uses an AI eval to define the edges of each state.

 ## Ai in every chain
 Each chain object should be able to call the AI to perform functions.
 Eg: the docker-names component can all the AI as tho it is a specific bot, to get a specific response.
 So invoking this object causes it to provide a very specific AI related function and pass the result back.
+It would call this via the AI accelerator chain in the system, and may include some fallbacks if the service is unavailable (or just queue up messages).

+The AI service looks like a piece of hardware.
+Different models are just subhardware, like how hard drives and partitions are arranged in linux.

+This can let us make AI bots that can do specific things, like formatting, random number generation.

+## Signals about being somewhere strange in the tree
+The chain should be able to rapidly provide a query as to how many other users used this function or this place in the path last.
+This rarity should signal as a warning to give the AI time to rethink, but also the human should be informed to help them make a decision.